Business Administration

 - BA 582: International Finance (3 CH)

-Optional Residential Concentration – Marketing Electives Courses (4 of 6, 12 Credit Hours)
+Concentration Option – Marketing (4 of 7, 12 Credit Hours)

 - BA 505: Brand Management (3 CH)